Remembrance Sunday (Closure of Shops) Bill [HL]

 Overview

-This Bill proposes to extend the existing restrictions on large shop opening hours on Christmas Day to Remembrance Sunday in England and Wales.
-It aims to ensure that large shops remain closed on Remembrance Sunday, allowing for a period of respectful remembrance.
+This bill proposes to extend the existing restrictions on large shop opening hours on Christmas Day to include Remembrance Sunday.
+It aims to ensure that large shops remain closed on Remembrance Sunday, allowing employees a day of rest and encouraging reflection and remembrance.

 Description